elibroftw/blog.elijahlopez.ca/content/posts/mobile-development-is-painful.md

 Now I need `react-native-reanimated` on top of `react-native-vision-camera` and `vision-camera-code-scanner`...

 Expo is such a trap.
-It's a pain to remove.
+It's a pain to remove when you realize the expo module you wanted to use doesn't even work.

 When I want to debug my mobile application?